reflectoring/reflectoring.github.io/_posts/book-reviews/2019-05-12-book-review-deep-work.md

 Newport tells a lot
 of anecdotes about his own academic work and about that of other important people in the world.
-The anecdotes always prove a certain point, so they definitely serve a meaning.
+The anecdotes always prove a certain point, so they definitely serve a purpose.
-In my opinion, the points could have been proven with less anecdotes and with less words, however, as the anecdotes take up a significant share of the text.
+In my opinion, however, the points could have been proven with less anecdotes and with less words, as the anecdotes take up a significant share of the text.

 The book starts a little slow.
-I had some trouble staying motivated through the first part which describes why Deep Work is important.
+I had some trouble staying motivated through the first part which goes into details about why Deep Work is important.
 The chapters are very long, with sub-headings in between.
 I like it better if chapters are short and I can read through them in a single session.

 The second part of the book was worth every cent, however.
 It provides very actionable